Blog

 Pros:

-• Swarm Support: The only major enterprise platform that still supports Swarm.
+• Swarm compatibility: The only major enterprise platform that still officially offers commercial SLA support for legacy Docker Swarm alongside Kubernetes.

 Cons:

-The Strategy: Nomad is not Kubernetes.
-It is a single binary scheduler that can run containers and legacy binaries.
+Nomad is not Kubernetes.
+If your team is exhausted by Rancher and you realize you don't actually need the complexity of K8s, Nomad is a single-binary scheduler that can run containers and legacy binaries.

 Pros: